IlyaTrofimov/vega/docs/en/algorithms/mfkd.md

 https://arxiv.org/pdf/2006.08341.pdf

 Neural architecture search (NAS) targets at finding the optimal architecture of a neural network for a problem or a family of problems.
 Evaluations of neural architectures are very time-consuming.
-One of the possible ways to mitigate this issue is to use low-fidelity evaluations, namely training on a part of a dataset, fewer epochs, with fewer channels, etc. In this paper, we propose to improve low-fidelity evaluations of neural architectures by using a knowledge distillation.
+One of the possible ways to mitigate this issue is to use low-fidelity evaluations, namely training on a part of a dataset, fewer epochs, with fewer channels, etc. The method improves low-fidelity evaluations of neural architectures by using a knowledge distillation.
 Knowledge distillation adds to a loss function a term forcing a network to mimic some teacher network.
 The training on the small part of a dataset with such a modified loss function leads to a better selection of neural architectures than training with a logistic loss.
-The proposed low-fidelity evaluations were incorporated into a multi-fidelity search algorithm that outperformed the search based on high-fidelity evaluations only (training on a full dataset).
+The proposed low-fidelity evaluations were incorporated into a multi-fidelity search algorithm that outperforms the search based on high-fidelity evaluations only (training on a full dataset).

 ## Algorithm Principles